 The Picture Archive of the Deutsches Historisches Museum is your first point of call for requests for images of objects in the museum’s collection.
 Beyond that, the Picture Archive is also an extensive photography collection in its own right.
 The picture collection is accessible for scientific research.

-Unlike the artistic photography in the Photography Collection, the Picture Archive contains works above all from the estates of press photographers and photo agencies as well as the entire picture archive of the former Museum für Deutsche Geschichte (MfDG) of the GDR.
-The latter archive focused primarily on the German and international labour movement, the general history of the GDR, and the documentation of the Militaria Collection from the former Royal Prussian Zeughaus (Armoury).
+In contrast to the art photography held in the DHM’s Photo Collection, the Picture Archive primarily contains the select holdings of photojournalists and former news and stock-photo agencies, as well as the photographic object records and photographic collection of the defunct, communist-era Museum für Deutsche Geschichte.
+The latter’s collection focussed on the labour movement (German and international), the general history of the GDR, and the photographic documentation of the militaria collection of the former Royal Prussian Armoury.

-The Picture Archive not only provides material for numerous exhibitions, but also supplies museums, printing houses and agencies with historical motifs.
+The collection of the Picture Archive is thus not only a rich source of material for the DHM’s own exhibitions, it also provides other museums, publishers, and stock-photo agencies with historical visual material.